tlevine/www.thomaslevine.com/content/!/higher-power-error-statistics/index.md

 Sometimes, these lines will have no length because the two numbers that form the line (the tick mark and the red bar) are the same number.
-We could draw a point for each tick mark whose value is not exactly the same as the
+We could draw a point for each tick mark whose value is not exactly the same as the red bar.
+Then we could count how many points we have and call that the *sum of points*.

 <div id="viz" style='width: 640px; margin-left: auto; margin-right: auto;'></div>
 <small>